lsst-sims/smtn-013/index.rst

 Extending to Other Populations
 ==============================

 These transient metrics can be used as a templates for writing metrics for other transient populations.
-The basic steps for any transient metric are to 1) Generate a population of transients, 2) Define a criteria for a transient to be "detected" (and/or well-detected), 3) Use MAF to generate the expected observed light curves and check to see what fraction meet the detection criteria.
+The basic steps for any transient metric are to 1) Generate a population of transients, 2) Define a criteria for a transient to be "detected" (and/or well-detected), 3) Use MAF and a simulated observing strategy to generate the observed light curves and check to see what fraction meet the detection criteria.

+The source for the `TDE metric <https://github.com/LSST-nonproject/sims_maf_contrib/blob/master/mafContrib/TDEsPopMetric.py>`__ and `Microlensing metric <https://github.com/LSST-nonproject/sims_maf_contrib/blob/master/mafContrib/microlensingMetric.py>`__ are in the sims_maf_contrib repo.